A2Amir/Writing-ROS-Nodes/README.md

 	5. nano simple_mover

-6. I have opened the simple_mover script with the nano editor, now copy and paste the code below from [this file](https://github.com/A2Amir/Writing-ROS-Nodes/blob/master/Code/simple_mover.py) into the script and use ctrl-x followed by y then enter to save the script.
+6. I have opened the simple_mover script with the nano editor, now copy and paste the code from**[the simple_mover node](https://github.com/A2Amir/Writing-ROS-Nodes/blob/master/Code/simple_mover.py)** into the script and use ctrl-x followed by y then enter to save the script.

 7. chmod u+x simple_mover